Sue Eldin, Child and Adolescent Counsellor MBACP

 Occasionally during the course of counselling, we might agree on a need to schedule a longer session, having discussed the reasons why.
 These are £75 – 90 for a 90-minute session.

-If you would like to discuss the possibility of counselling for your child, you can email or telephone me.
+If you would like to discuss the possibility of counselling for your child, you can email or telephone me for a free telephone consultation.
 After this, you can decide whether you would like to come for an initial meeting.

 Whether this meet is attended by both parent/carer and young person will depend on different factors, including age, which we would discuss in advance of meeting.